 Historically, ANSI C did not have a Boolean data type and used int value instead, where 0 represents false and nonzero represents true.
 However, the bool datatype has now become part of ANSI C++.
-COM APIs are language independent and define a different Boolean type, VARIANT_BOOL.
+COM APIs are language independent and define a different Boolean type, VARIANT\BOOL.
 In addition, Win32 API uses a different bool type.
 It is important to use the correct type at the appropriate time.
 The following table summarizes their usage:

-Туре True Value False Value Where Defined When to Use bool true (1) false (0) Defined by compiler This is an intrinsic compiler type so there is more potential for the compiler to optimize use.
+Туре True value False value Where defined When to use bool true (1) false (0) Defined by compiler This is an intrinsic compiler type so there is more potential for the compiler to optimize its use.
 This type can also be promoted to an int value.
-Expressions (e.g., iI=0) return a type of Bool.
+Expressions (e.g., il=0) return a type of bool.
 Typically used for class member variables and local variables.
-BOOL (int) TRUE (1) FALSE (0) Windows Data Type (defined in windef.h) Used with Windows API functions, often as a return value to indicate success or failure.
-VARIANT_BOOL (16bit short) VARIANT TRUE (-1) VARIANT FALSE (0) COM boolean values (wtypes.h) Used in COM APIs for boolean values.
-Also used within VARIANT types, if the VARIANT type is VT_BOOL, then the VARIANT value (boolVal) is populated with a VARIANT_BOOL.
+BOOL (int) TRUE (1) FALSE (0) Туре Used with windows API functions, often as a return value to indicate success or failure.
+VARIANT_BOOL (16 bit short) VARIANT_TRUE (-1) VARIANT_FALSE (0) COM Boolean values (wtypes.h) Used in COM APIs for boolean values.
+Also used within VARIANT types; if the VARIANT type is VT_BOOL, then the VARIANT value (boolVal) is populated with a VARIANT_BOOL.
 Take care to convert a bool class member variable to the correct VARIANT_BOOL value.
-Often the conditional test 'hook - colon' operator is used.
-For example where bRes is defined as a bool, then to set a result type: 'pVal = bRes ?
+Often the conditional test "hook - colon" operator is used.
+For example, where bRes is defined as a bool, then est a result type: "pVal = bRes?
 VARIANT_TRUE : VARIANT_FALSE;